Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research and AI Act

 \textbf{Activities that trigger compliance obligations}

 If AI researchers are dealing with one of the regulated systems just explained, they must review whether they are likely to engage in actions that trigger AI Acts' compliance obligations for providers over the course of their research activity.
 The term provider refers to an actor that develops an AI system or a model.
-The key actions that trigger the providers obligations are "placing on the market" and "putting into service" (Art.
-3(3).
+The key actions that trigger the provider's obligations are ``placing on the market" and ``putting into service" (Art.
+3(3)).

 Generally, an AI system or model covered by the AI Act must comply with it the moment it is made available on the Union Market for the first time (i.e. placed on the market) (Art.
 3 (9)) \citep{Commission_2022}.
 The term \textit{making available on the market} means the supply of an AI system or a GPAI model for distribution or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge (Art.
 3 (10)).
-In principle, offering the possibility to download or use an AI system over the cloud could trigger the applicability of the AI Act.
+In principle, offering the possibility to download or use an AI system over the cloud could trigger the applicability of the AI Act, see \citet{Commission_2022}.
+As discussed in more detail in Section 3.9, the meaning of the concept of 'commercial activity' is not unambiguous \cite{finck2026eu}.

-\textit{Putting into service} means the supply of an AI system for first use directly to the deployer or for own use in the EU for its intended purpose (Art.
+\textit{Putting into service} means the supply of an AI system for the first use directly to the deployer or for own use in the EU for its intended purpose (Art.
 3(11)).
-Putting into service also covers AI systems developed for in-house use \citep{Commission_2022}, within the AI research institution.
+Putting into service also covers AI systems developed for in-house use \citep{Commission_2022}, within an AI research institution.
 It can thus be established that many usual activities of AI researchers could, in principle, qualify as putting into service or making available on the market.